 Cargo is any shipment moved via trucks, planes, rail cars, ships, etc., from point of origin to final destination.
 If merchandise is stolen at any point in between, then it’s considered cargo theft (Federal Bureau of Investigation).
-Cargo theft frequency decreased by approximately 15 percent in 2017, but is still expected to be a prevalent issue during the 2018 holiday season (American Trucker).
+Cargo theft frequency has decreased in recent years, but it is still a prevalent issue during the holiday season.

 Holiday Season Spikes

-Whether it is Labor Day barbecues, Halloween trick-or-treating, or Thanksgiving turkeys, the holidays create an increased demand for food and beverage products.
-While there are many different commodities susceptible to cargo theft, the food and beverage category remains one of the most active, making up 19% of total cargo thefts (Overdrive).
+Whether it is Fourth of July barbecues, Halloween trick-or-treating, or Thanksgiving turkeys, the holidays create an increased demand for food and beverage products.
+While there are many different commodities susceptible to cargo theft, the food and beverage category remains one of the most active, making up 15% of total cargo thefts (Sensitech).
 According to Scott Cornell, theft specialist for Travelers Insurance, “People target food and beverage because there are no serial numbers on pistachios, for example.
 There is no RFID tag attached to them or hidden in their packaging” (FleetOwner).
 This makes it easy to re-sell the products immediately.
 In addition to food and beverage shipments being desirable to cargo thieves, the holiday season is a notoriously high risk for manufacturers and logistics-related organizations because of the high numbers of unattended shipments (Truckinginfo).

 To combat the increased threat during the holiday shipping season, there are important steps to be taken by all parties in the supply chain.